mavispuford/RedditSaveTransfer/README.txt

 an HTML file, open it up in my browser and look at them all in one place.
 CTRL + F, "cinnamon".
 Oh, there it is!

-This is also nice for programs like Evernote, Onenote, etc.  Export all your saved posts from r/frugal, import them into Evernote/whatever and you've got them all in a place where they are searchable and they won't be lost.
+This is also nice for programs like Evernote, Onenote, whatevernote.
+Export all your saved posts from r/frugal, import them into whatever program you use, and you've got them all in a place where they are searchable and they won't be lost.

 Or if I want to just have a Reddit account for r/food, I can create one and transfer my r/food saved links to that.